timothyb0912/blog/_posts/2021-10-10-Questions-for-introspection.md

   - "What feelings do we hope these alternative consequences will lead to?"
   - "What needs do we hope to meet by achieving these alternative consequences?"
   - "What goals can most swiftly make these alternative consequences a reality?"
-  - "What immediate tasks are needed to achieve those goals?"
+  - "What immediate tasks are necessary to achieve those goals?"
 - "What alternative decisions could we have made?"
   Brainstorm MANY alternatives.
 - "What alternative circumstances could occur?"